Cotula turbinata L

 Cotula turbinata was first described by Linnaeus in 1753.
 This species, together with several others, was subsequently treated under the genus Cenia (Persoon 1807) based on their distinctive inflated peduncle apices.
 This distinction is, however, no longer recognized and the species are again treated under the large and complicated genus Cotula (± 50 species) (Levyns 1941; Manning & Goldblatt 2012 ).

-The species epithet turbinata refers to this spinning-top or inverted, cone-shaped, apically inflated peduncle.
+The specific epithet turbinata refers to this spinning-top or inverted, cone-shaped, apically inflated peduncle.

 The function of the distinctive, apically inflated peduncle is uncertain.
 The inflation is hollow and is at its largest when the head is fruiting.
 As such, it is likely to have a function in seed dispersal, possible acting as a shaker in the wind.